dmitrySheshko/replace-string-loader/README.md

         }]
     }
 ```
-Searching and replacing 'exampleVarA' to 'exampleVarB' in js files in the example below.
+Searching and replacing 'exampleVarA' to 'exampleVarB' in js files:
 ```
 module: {
         rules: [{